sapiensoup/sapiensoup.com/_posts/2017-06-05-tryptophan.md

    large: true
 ---

 **The neurotransmitter serotonin is deeply involved in regulating mood and anxiety.
-If your brain is short in serotonin, you might feel depressed or irritable.
+If your brain is low on serotonin, you might feel depressed or irritable.
 So, what can you do to keep up a steady supply of serotonin?
 Step number one: eat right.**

 ![nutrients in food influence happiness through serotonin in brain]({{ site.url }}/images/tryptophan/happy-brain-food-tryptophan@2x.png)